[Skip to Content]

 Shakespeare Immersion Project

-Up to 25 carefully selected students from Lansing area schools will be invited to spend an entire week immersed in Shakespeare with the extraordinary actor/teaching artists from the Stratford Festival of Canada.
+This fall, up to 25 carefully selected middle and high school students from Mid-Michigan area schools will be invited to spend a week immersed in Shakespeare with the extraordinary actor/teaching artists from the Stratford Festival of Canada.

-This is a rare and unique opportunity for selected students to gain tremendous insight into Shakespeare.
-Activities will focus on text analysis, exploring the language and examining character, as well as participating in a variety of theatre activities and movement exercises designed to enhance the learning experience.
+This is a unique opportunity for selected students to gain tremendous insight into Shakespeare by working with members of the best classical theatre company in North America.
+Over the years, all involved with this project have declared it a success.
+Students come to Wharton Center and study Shakespeare in depth.
+Activities include text analysis, exploring the language, and examining character, as well as participating in a variety of theatre activities and movement exercises designed to enhance the learning experience.
 Students will be asked to keep journals and engage in reflective writing.
-The students’ week will culminate with their performance of an abridged Shakespeare play on Wharton Center’s Pasant stage.
+The week will culminate with the students performing an abridged Shakespeare play on Wharton Center’s Pasant stage to an audience of family, friends, and school officials.

 What students have said about the Shakespeare Immersion Project.